How Birkenstock went from "ugly" hippie sandal to billion-dollar brand

 Birkenstock also collaborated with fashion houses Dior, Manolo Blahnik, Rick Owens and others, effectively tapping into those companies' brand equity and acquiring new customers.

-As a result, fashionistas in Milan are as likely to wear them as a 75-year-old Vermont man "doing a co-op run," Strause said.
+As a result, fashionistas in Milan are as likely to wear them as a 75-year-old Vermont man "doing a co-op run," Sause said.

 When arbiters of style, including models, fashion stylists, photographers' assistants and creative directors, started wearing the shoes, they helped drive the brand's popularity.